|| Agents and Colleagues: Students Helping Students

 Understanding the policies

 Decisions which are appealed to committees or tribunals are made in the context of specific policies.
 Both the agent and the appellant need to be familiar with any policies governing the case.
 Policies can be found on the University website.
 The names of relevant policies should be mentioned in correspondence related to the case.
-Places to look for policies: the Handbook of Academic and Scholarship Policy and Administrative Policies and Procedures.
-These documents can be reached by clicking "Governance" on the “About Western” drop-down menu on the University home page.
-You will see (MAPP) and Academic Policies headings across the top of the page.
-There are also Quick Links to the more common policies and forms at the side of the University Secretariat’s web site.
+Places to look for policies: the Academic Policies and Policies and Procedures.
+These documents can be found at the University Secretariat website http://www.uwo.ca/univsec/.
+You will see MAPP Policies and Academic Policies headings across the top of the page.
 The agent and appellant should work together to master the steps they will go through at the hearing, and to get agreement in advance about who will be doing what at each step.

 Some guidelines and tips on acting as an agent